Welcome To BLUE STAR RECOVERY

 Dual-diagnosis cases or co-occurring disorders, can be extremely complex and dangerous if left untreated.
-Drug addiction and mental health disorders can be problematic on their own, but when combined, they can end up causing stress, physical, and mental problems.
+Substance use disorders and mental health disorders can be problematic on their own, but when combined, they can end up causing stress, physical, and mental problems.
 This case is known as a dual diagnosis or co-occurring disorder.
 A professional team should handle dual diagnosis.
 That’s where our team at Blue Star Recovery comes into play.

 At our quality treatment center, we offer comprehensive dual diagnosis treatment in New Jersey.
-If you or a loved one is dealing with drug addiction and a mental health disorder, it may be time to reach out for help.
+If you or a loved one is dealing with a substance use disorder and a mental health disorder, it may be time to reach out for help.
 Give us a call and we’ll be ready to assist you at a moment’s notice.

 A dual diagnosis occurs when a person is struggling with both a substance use problem and a mental health disorder.
 These two conditions can end up feeding off each other and creating negative effects in all aspects of a person’s life.
 A person may use drugs or alcohol to self-medicate from their mental health disorder.
-So much so that they can develop an addiction.
+So much so that they can develop a substance use disorder.
 This is where a cycle begins, as constant drug and alcohol use only makes the symptoms of the mental health condition worse.

 Many individuals struggling with substance use disorder also suffer from mental illnesses, such as depression, anxiety, ADHD, post-traumatic stress disorder, or personality disorders.
 Dual Diagnosis Treatment offers specialized care for this occurrence.